JuliaMixedModels/EmbraceUncertainty/contents/Quotes.md

 -  George E. P. Box (1976).
 Science and Statistics.
 JASA, 71, 791-799. (all of the above)

 "The hallmark of empirical progress is not trivial verification. ...
-It is no success for Newto- nian theory that stones, when dropped, fall towards the earth, no matter how often this is repeated.
+It is no success for Newtonian theory that stones, when dropped, fall towards the earth, no matter how often this is repeated.
 But so-called ‘refutations’ are not the hallmark of empirical failure, as Popper has preached, since all programmes grow in a permanent ocean of anomalies.
 What really counts are dramatic, unexpected stunning predictions: a few of them are enough to tilt the balance..."
 - Imre Lakatos (1978).
 The methodology of scientific research programmes.
 In: Worrall, J. & Currie, G. (eds.).
 Philosophical Papers 1.
 Cambridge: Cambridge University Press.